-Geospatial Applications for Unmanned Aerial Systems (UAS) - Fall 1, 2019
+Geospatial Applications for Unmanned Aerial Systems (UAS) - Spring 1, 2020

 This syllabus is divided into several sections.
 It is essential that you read the entire document as well as material covered in the Course Orientation; together these serve as our course "contract."